-- Bring the originals and 2 copies of every form filled out in Step 2 (except #56a) to the Clerk of District Court's Office for filing. - \$70.00 Fee -- cash/money order/personal check (subject to change).
-If you cannot afford the fee, fill out and submit Form 54 "Affidavit of Inability to Pay."
+- Bring the originals and two copies of every form filled out in Step 2 to the Clerk of District Court's Office for filing.
+Do not file #92a. - \$70.00 Fee -- cash/money order/personal check (subject to change).
+If you cannot afford the fee, ask the Clerk for the form "Affidavit of Inability to Pay."
 If the Judge decides you cannot afford to pay the filing fee, your fees may be waived in whole or in part. - The Clerk will file stamp all your documents (copies and originals).
 The Clerk will keep the originals and give you the copies.
 One set is to be retained by you.
-One copy is for service upon your spouse.
+One copy is for service upon your spouse. - The Summons you received contains an Order to attend mandatory parenting plan orientation.
+Parenting Plan Orientation is a 90-minute program that provides an overview of community resources available to assist parents and children through the process of separation and divorce.